-Five of Swords Magazine is a passion project created by a small group of bleeding edge magickians, offered free in PDF format via drop box links posted on various social media platforms such as Facebook and Reddit.
-Designed to showcase some of the more advanced ideas within the modern occult diaspora, it was just the kind of publication that I was looking to write for when exploring the abstract concepts showcased below.
-Better still, this article is actually right at the front of the very first issue which went live early July 2019, an honour that made me doubly determined to support their ongoing work wherever it may lead.
-With issue two out now, and showcasing more of my writing, it seemed the perfect time to post this one here for everyone who missed it.
+Five of Swords Magazine is a passion project created by a small group of bleeding edge magickians, offered free in PDF format via drop box links posted on various social media platforms.
+Designed to showcase some of the more advanced ideas within the modern occult diaspora, this article was actually right at the front of the very first issue which went live early July 2019.

 A Current Meme

 Advanced Concepts In Perceiving Information Transfer

 By Gavin Fox

 Current.
 A term as important to the chaos magick meta-paradigm as triple goddess is to modern witchcraft, and just as difficult to define for those who are not actively involved with the system that spawned it.
 A few who claim a basic idea tend to perceive it as an abstract form of magickal energy.
 They argue that it is a source of very specific and contextual power that comes from somewhere outside of the material realm and can be utilised in a certain way to get the job done.
 Thus the death current flows from the yawning gateways to the underworld, the infernal current from portals to the supposedly demonic realm, and the nature current from the very earth itself.
 There are many others of course, but those three will suffice for now as they are the ones that I am personally the most familiar with in my own magickal practice.